darshanmakwana412/darshanmakwana412/README.md

 Hi I am a sophomore from IIT Bombay

 My current Interests lie in Deep Learning and Reinforcement learning.
-I also take part in Machine Learning hackathons and sometimes CP contests.
+I have vivid passions ranging from origami to reading about classical physics, it is because of these passions that you will find me entangled in a lot of decisions of my life that would seem naive to the heuristic mind but I can assure you that they all turn out to be absolutely great for me.
 Recently I have started playing basketball with my friends (Thank you for the unconditional and passionate love from all of you that helped me draw the line between balance and obsession).
 I want to pursue research in machine learning to make this world a better place for everyone to live in together

    <p align="left">
       <a href="https://github.com/darshanmakwana412?tab=followers">